 Information on electric pickups and cargo vans can be found on our Pickups and Vans page.

-Information on used electric vehicles can be found on our Used Vehicles page.
-Note that a large number of used 2020 and 2021 models are widely available at prices usually exceeding that of the corresponding new 2022 model.
-This is due to the shortage of 2022 models and long delivery times.
-In particular, many dealers are offering used Tesla models at up to $20,000 over the price of the new 2022 model.
+Information on used electric vehicles and dealers can be found on our Used Vehicles page.
+Note that a large number of used 2021 and 2022 models are widely available.
 There is a comprehensive listing at autotrader.ca.

 For each of the new electric vehicles listed below, the regional dealers and their contact information can be found on our Dealers page.